 - Your body shape makes it hard for you to purchase store-bought clothing without altering them to fit.

-- Alterations and repairs of your old favorites, as it often costs an arm and a leg to pay someone to do it for you.
+- Alterations and repairs of your old favourites, as it often costs an arm and a leg to pay someone to do it for you.

-- You see something in-store and would like it in the color of your choice…
+- You see something in-store and would like it in the colour of your choice…